anjuiiita/compiler_lex_yacc/README.md

 #ifdef indetifier if not defined then Error is printed.

+## Feature Part 2
+For part 2,  mode 2 is implemented which uses lex and yacc to tokenize the input file and build parse tree.
+To run mode 2 please run below command.

+mycc -2 <input_file>

+Part 1 and 0 are working as before.

+In part 2, it checks only the input file syntax.
+Production rules are defined to check the syntax
+EXTRA : variable initialization, CONSTANTS, STRUCT, struct member selection are defined.

 ## To read from input file please run below command

 mycc -o out.txt